Pingumaniac/DSL_and_MDE_in_Rust/README.md

 ## Notes

-* Written solutions are stored in the doc folder, while Code solutions are stored in the code folder.
+* Written solutions are stored in the doc folder, while coded solutions are stored in the code folder.
 * Solutions for the exercises in each chapter are stored in corresponding sub-folders.
 * For Chapter 3, only exercises 3.1 to 3.12 have been solved, and exercises 3.13 to 3.34 have been skipped.
 * For Chapter 4, exercises 4.48 to 4.50 and exercise 4.57 have been skipped.